Aortic Valve Stenosis

 • Untreated: Untreated aortic stenosis can cause big disruptions in your life, especially once it becomes severe or critical.
 Most people don’t survive more than a few years without treatment.

-• Delayed treatment: Waiting to treat aortic stenosis usually has a mixed prognosis, depending on if there is permanent heart damage.
+• Delayed treatment: Waiting to treat aortic stenosis usually has a mixed prognosis (outlook), depending on whether there’s permanent heart damage.
 The greater the damage, the worse the outlook.
 You may recover to a certain point, but a full recovery is unlikely.

-• Timely or early treatment: When treated in time or early, the prognosis for aortic stenosis is good or excellent.
-You will need lifelong follow-up care but otherwise can resume most or all of your normal activities.
+• Timely or early treatment: With timely or early treatment, the prognosis for aortic stenosis is good or excellent.
+You’ll need lifelong follow-up care, but otherwise can resume most or all of your usual activities.

-If you choose not to have treatment or haven’t been treated yet, you should call your healthcare provider if any of the following happen:
+If you choose not to have treatment or haven’t received treatment yet, you should call your healthcare provider if the following happens:

-• If you develop a new symptom of aortic stenosis or any of your symptoms suddenly get worse.
+• You develop a new symptom of aortic stenosis or any of your symptoms suddenly get worse.

-• If your symptoms start to disrupt your life.
+• Your symptoms start to disrupt your life.

 When should I go to the ER?

-After starting a new medication, you should go to the ER if any of the following happen:
+After starting a new medication, you should go to the emergency room if any of the following happens:

-• If you have an unexpected side effect from your medicine.
+• You have an unexpected side effect from your medicine.
 Your healthcare provider can tell you which side effects need immediate medical attention.

-• If you faint or pass out for any reason.
+• You faint or pass out for any reason.

-• If you are on blood thinners and fall.
-Blood thinners greatly increase the risk of internal bleeding — especially after a fall or other injury — which can be deadly.
+• You’re taking blood thinners and fall.
+Blood thinners greatly increase the risk of internal bleeding — especially after a fall or another injury.

-After a surgery or catheter procedure, you should go to the ER if any of the following happen:
+After a surgery or catheter procedure, you should go to the ER if any of the following happens:

-• If your incision site becomes red, swollen or hot to the touch.
+• Your incision site becomes red, swollen or hot to the touch.
 These are signs of an infection that needs immediate treatment.

-• If you have any serious aortic stenosis symptoms, including shortness of breath, chest pain, heart palpitations, or if you faint.
+• You have any serious aortic stenosis symptoms — including shortness of breath, chest pain or heart palpitations — or if you faint.

-• If you are on blood thinners and fall, for the same reasons listed above.
+• You’re on blood thinners and fall, for the same reason listed above.

 A note from Cleveland Clinic

-Talking to your healthcare provider about your risk for aortic stenosis sooner, especially if you have symptoms, can make a huge difference in your life.
-Aortic stenosis is a complicated problem, but advances in surgical and catheter-based techniques mean that the ability to treat this condition has never been better, especially for people who are older, sicker or have other conditions that complicate their care.
+There’s a part in your heart that isn’t working right.
+What now?
+Talking to a healthcare provider about aortic stenosis sooner rather than later, especially if you have symptoms, can make a huge difference in your life.
+Aortic stenosis is a complicated condition, but advances in surgical and catheter-based techniques mean the ability to treat it has never been better.

 Medically Reviewed